alimeshkat/hack-to-kotlin/ReadMe.md

 ---

-## Project setup
+## Recipe service

-The project you are going to work on is called `Recipe API` and resides in the [recipe-java](recipe-kotlin) module.
+The project you are going to work on is called the `recipe-service`.
-`Recipe Api` is using the following modules from Spring:

-- Spring Web is used to create the rest endpoints
-- Spring Data is used to handle the database communication and connections
-- Spring boot validation for validating the beans.

-`Lombok` is used for generating the constructors and the accessors in classes.
-And, for validating the incoming request bean validation is uses (JSR380).

-As for the database, an in-memory [H2](https://www.h2database.com/html/main.html) database will run.
-For creating the database tables, [flyway](https://flywaydb.org/documentation/getstarted/how) migration tool is run during the startup.
-The migration schema can be found [here](recipe-java/src/main/resources/db/migration/V1_0__recipes.sql)
+It's a simple REST service that offers crud operations for recipes through its endpoints.

+### Api

-Recipe API has the following endpoints:
+The `recipe-service` exposes the following endpoints:

 ````
 GET http://localhost:8080/recipes